stevenandrewyates/DeplexGBS/README.md

 zcat RUN2.data.fastq.gz >> GBSdata.fastq
 ```

-Please note the ">>" is used to append the data "RUN2.data.fastq.gz" to an existing file "GBSdata.fastq" if the file doesn't exist it will create it  also note that if you do this multiple times you will multiply the data
+Please note the ">>" is used to append the data "RUN2.data.fastq.gz" to an existing file "GBSdata.fastq".
+If the file doesn't exist it will create it.
+Also note that if you do this multiple times you will multiply the data